-The thing is, creative passions bubble up and come out one way or another.
+It turns out that creative passions bubble up and come out one way or another.
 I drew, painted, designed fitness classes and beautiful cultures, but I still had children’s books to write.

-I now have multiple submission-ready manuscripts, including fiction and nonfiction picture books, a chapter book, an early reader and a novel.
 I think I’m just going to have to keep writing, no matter what.

+What else can I share?
 I live next to a river, near an ocean and close to a city.

 There’s a 7-foot boa constrictor, four different kinds of chickens including one that lays GREEN EGGS, a flame-colored crested gecko, many species of frogs including the most poisonous kind on Earth (Terribilis), and a sweet, crazy young cat who actually bounces off walls.